 - Easy to integrate into any design

-easySite infinite sidebars plugin is compatible with 3.+ version of WordPress.
-Also this plugins detect and applies to any custom post defined in your theme or plugins.
+easySite infinite sidebars plugin is compatible with the 4+ version of WordPress.
+Also, this plugin can detect and applies to any custom post defined in your theme or plugins.

 Admin Menu Customization